 David is ranked as a leading individual in Chambers Asia Pacific 2013 and previous editions note that David earns praise for "his ability to manage large corporate transactions" and is recommended for "his commercial law acumen."
-He is also recognised in Capital Markets by Who's Who Legal 2011 and in the field of M&A by the IFLR1000 2010 and PLC Which Lawyer?
-2011.
+He is also recognised in corporate and M&A in Asia Pacific Legal 500 2014.

 BA, MA, St John's College, University of Cambridge